Law of value: Responses to criticism

 The economists assumed all sorts of things about an economy and economic actors, in order to build models of price behaviour; Marx thought those assumptions themselves needed to be looked at and theorised consistently, based on insight into the historical formation of economic categories.
 However, his critics claim that his own approach has hidden assumptions as well, and that these assumptions contradict praxeology.
 Marx anticipated this criticism, which he regarded as very shallow.
 In his pamphlet Wages, price and profit (1865), Marx argues that the way economic relationships observably appear to the individual is often the inverse of the real process, considered as a whole.
 It is perfectly possible not only to participate in market trade without much knowledge of markets and their overall effects, but also to participate in markets with a false or one-sided interpretation of what is really going on in the exchanges.
 After all, the participants in trading activity all have their own interest in the matter, and look at it from their own point of view.
 In this sense, Marx warns that market trade can stimulate all sorts of delusions about what relationships are really involved.
 Marx also argued that if one could not explain the simplest cases of an economic phenomenon, one could not explain all its variations either; in fact, one could not explain anything at all.

 Marxists often assumed that Marx provided a theoretical system of what they call "the totality" (the whole economy, or the whole of society).
-In reality, Marx only aimed to portray the essence of capital, by means of a study of the capitalist mode of production in Western Europe (using illustrations from English industry).
-According to historical materialism, production is the basis of society, and Marx analyzed that basis.
-Marxists have also often assumed wrongly that Marx's abstract theory can be applied directly and immediately to observable reality.
-Yet Marx's historical and logical analysis of economic forms is often an abstraction from observable reality.
-It is an analysis which only aims to define the essence of economic phenomena (i.e. what their true or overall significance is), based on a critical inspection of the evidence.
-Thus, Marx often offers only a simplified or idealized account of economic phenomena.
-The largest part of Marx's economic writings was never published in his lifetime, and was never prepared for publication by Marx himself.
-The ideology of "Marxism" was formed already long before all the facts and all the texts became available, which meant that Marx the man, his life and his work were frequently interpreted in a false way.